 French Bulldog Personality Plus

-Frenchies, like all living things, are influenced by their surroundings and genetic makeups.
+Frenchies, like all living things, are influenced by their surroundings and genetic makeup.
 Although we can make sweeping statements and identify many characteristics of behaviour across all French Bulldogs, you will find that each dog will be very different.

 The reality has always been, that their personality varies on the temperament and personality of their parents.
 Also their upbringing, their breeding, as well as the amount of training they got in their adolescence.